 MBC that has spread to the bones may cause a variety of symptoms.
 These include:

-The most common symptom is a new pain in the bones.
+The most common symptom is a

 This pain is similar to arthritis or exercise strain in that it may come and go at first but become constant over time.
 The pain may also be worse when lying down or resting.